Bergbok/Spicetify-Creations/CustomApps/playlist-tags/README.md

 > Implemented using spcr-settings
 >
+> NOTE:
-> NOTE: Currently the button class spcr-settings uses is outdated so your buttons are gonna be pretty ugly until it gets fixed
+> Currently the button class spcr-settings uses is outdated so your buttons are gonna be pretty ugly until it gets fixed <br>
+> I already opened a [pull request](https://github.com/FlafyDev/spicetify-creator-plugins/pull/10) that fixes the issue

 Enabling "Use metadata cache" and "Use tracklist cache" speeds up searches and playing a lot, however it also takes up space in Spotify's local storage which is limited to ~10MB.
 <br>